 Attendance is taken at the beginning of each class.
-Absence from a class must meet the criteria outlined in the General Attendance section of this Handbook to be considered an excused absence.
-Student absences from a class for all other reasons will be considered unexcused.
-Students who miss more than 20 minutes of any part of a period will be counted absent.
+Students who miss more than 30 minutes of any part of a period will be counted absent.
 Students who miss a class period but are present on the same day are required to turn in all work on that day for the class missed.
 Students who leave early and miss a period must turn in all work before leaving.
 Athletes need to be particularly careful to follow this rule.